ADAS Sensor Calibration Increases Repair Costs

 Other Radar Sensors

-Some rear collision warning and blind spot monitoring systems use small radar sensors mounted under the side view mirrors or behind the rear bumper cover.
-Bumper-mounted sensors may also provide rear cross-traffic alerts when backing out of parking spaces.
+Some rear collision warning and blind spot monitoring systems use small radar sensors mounted under the side view mirrors, behind the rear bumper cover or even in the taillights.
+Bumper- and taillight-mounted sensors may also provide rear cross-traffic alerts when backing out of parking spaces.

 Ultrasonic sensors are primarily used for parking assist and self-parking systems.
 These sensors are installed in the front and/or rear bumper covers where they use reflected high frequency sound waves (in a manner similar to radar) to detect people, cars and other objects in close proximity to the vehicle.
 Sensors of this type on the sides of cars are used in some self-parking systems and may serve as supplemental sensors in blind-spot monitoring systems.